GriaineigisO/Griaineigis-s-Language-Generator/notes.md

   given.
 There will be several templates, chosen at random (there will be a button to cycle through different templates without changing the rest of the page). e.g &{det} &{adj} &{noun} &{verb} &{conj} that white horse ran
+- Tri-consonental roots?
+How will I go about adding that?
 - add more than one meaning to a word, make a psuedo thesaurus? - if a word has related terms listed, then the other terms will also be assigned at random